pandemicsyn/statsdpy/README.md

     #listen_addr = 127.0.0.1
     #listen_port = 8125
     #Debug mode is enabled by default!
-    #debug = true
+    #debug = no
     #How often to flush stats to graphite
     #flush_interval = 10
     #calculate XXth percentile
     #percent_threshold = 90
-    #accept multiple events per packet
-    #combined_events = no

  - Edit the config file to adjust your to your environment.
  - Start the service: `statsdpy-server start --conf=/path/to/your.conf`
- - Fire some udp counter or timer events at statsdpy
+ - Fire some udp counter, timer, or gauge events at statsdpy
  - Check syslog for any errors starting up or processing events
  - Profit!